 Due to the district's population of EL students, we have catered programming to meet the needs of these students.
 We have an EL program that starts with Intermediate and ends in Transitional, with Advanced levels in between.
-Students are given the W-APT(WIDA-Access Placement Test) placement exam to determine their needs and are then placed appropriately.
+Students are given the W-APT(WIDAAccess Placement Test) placement exam to determine their needs and are then placed appropriately.
 Each year the number of students who need EL services has been trending downward for several years.
 As years go by, more and more of our students are raised in the United States.
 A licensed EL teacher serves the needs of these students that replace their English class.

 All other classes for these students are mainstream classes.
 The district's ELA scope and sequence is annually reviewed to align the program with Minnesota ELP standards.
 Curriculum is designed using both ELP and MN Language Arts Standards to better prepare students for mainstream classes and eventually post high school education.
-A handbook of the District's website and is also available at the District Office.
+A handbook of the District's English Language Acquisition Policy and Procedures is available to all parents on the district's website and is also available at the District Office.
 All parents are also notified that this service is available to their children.

-During the 2016-17 school year, all teachers had to complete a curriculum map in an online tool, called Ties/Eclipse, of the courses they teach.
+During the 2020-21 school year, all teachers had to complete a curriculum map in an online tool, called Ties/Eclipse, of the courses they teach.
 This was done to ensure that teaching staff was incorporating the standards and best practices within their disciplines.
 The teaching staff was given a two-day workshop prior to the school year in creating and developing a curriculum plan by an educational consultant hired by the district.
 The teachers were then given in-house workshops at staff meetings during the year to give them the support they needed in the process of writing their curriculum maps.